Qarik-Group/operator-workshop/instructor/lab-0/README.md

 ### Networking

-For this lab, we're using the default `10.142.0.0/20` in the **us-east1** region.
+For this lab, we're using a student network.
+We recommend a `10.165.0.0/16` because it can be divided into 256 `/24` subnets.
+Which gives each student their own `/24` subnet for each bosh-director we deploy.

 ### Firewall

 To ensure firewalls don't become an issue.
 Disable them on the internal network.

-Create rules that allow ingress/egress for any traffic on `10.142.0.0/20` on any port.
+Create rules that allow ingress/egress for any traffic on `10.165.0.0/16` on any port.

 ### Workspace